telekom-mms/ansible-collection-icinga-director/README.md

 ## Documentation

+Our modules include documentation.
+To display it you can use the `ansible-doc` command.

-To see the documentation for the module `icinga_host` run the following command on the cli:
+For example, to see the documentation for the module `icinga_host` run the following command on the cli:

 ```
 ansible-doc t_systems_mms.icinga_director.icinga_host